 My name is Joanna (she/her/hers).
 I am based in Orlando, Florida.
 Since I entered into recovery from substance use, I continue to evolve, becoming my best self.
-I do so with the support of others in recovery, practicing self-kindness, receiving professional help, connecting to nature, and practicing a daily routine.
-My mission is to bring creative support resources to oppressed genders who are in substance use residential centers and social service organizations.
-Horticulture for Healing is designed to support trans and cis women and girls, non binary and intersex individuals while beginning their healing journey, laying a foundation for self love and acceptance.
+I do so with the support of others in recovery, practicing self-kindness, receiving professional help, connecting to nature, and practicing radical self care.
+My mission is to provide creative support resources to people who are in recovery and healing with the intentions of laying a foundation for self love and acceptance.

-I share my deeply personal story with hopes that others can relate and become empowered and inspired.
+I share my deeply personal story with hopes that others can relate and to explain why I created Horticulture For Healing.

 I got sober at a young age.
 I grew up in an alcoholic home that was not able to offer me the support, love, and safety to help me grow into confident self sustaining woman.
 As a young girl, as early as I can remember I felt confused, lost, afraid of my self and disliked everything about my body and my mind.
 I stared drinking alcohol and using marijuana at the age of 13.
 I remember it immediately relieving some of the pain and suffering and discomfort of being in my body.
 I did’t like the taste and smells but I deep down knew it was something that would take me out of my mental pain and discomfort.
 It wasn’t soon after this at the age of 14, I wound up with a sexual, emotional and physical abuser for 4 years.
 I was so desperate for love, affection and safety I thought abuse was love.
 The immense trauma entailed, piling onto my already existing trauma of my family life.
 At the age of 16 I began using hard drugs to now seek escape from feeling the pain and fear of the abuse I was experiencing.
 I became numb.
 Before too long my drug and alcohol use was daily, as I dove deeper into the relationship with my abuser.
 I did eventually escape my abuser and at this time was so dependent on substances to get though each day it felt normal to me.
 By the age of 23, I was using any substance I could get my hands on, cut my self off from family and anyone that wanted to help me.
 I ended up un-housed with more than two DUIs, extensive misdemeanor and possession convictions, and one felony charge.
 I went through a brief 2 year stint in and out of jail in a state and and city that was far away from where I had grown up.
 When I was due to enter into the prison system for what was supposed to be a 4 to 6 year sentence, or perhaps longer, I ended up in a residential substance use treatment program.
 After leaving that facility in 2012 I ended up staying sober and my recovery began.